oliverlee/recorder/README.md

 The sensor data is piped to the reader client, which then forwards data to the remote log server.

+The server accepts connections from multiple clients simultaneously.
+Status messages are also displayed when clients connect or disconnect.

-You should see something like this:
+If everything is working, you should see something like this:
 ```
 oliver@canopus:~/repos/recorder/build$ ./bin/logger 12345
 Starting logger on port 12345